Compare the Meerkat: Other promotion

-On 3 July 2018, the newly renamed comparethemarket (formerly comparethemarket.com) revealed Meerkat Meals which offers customers two-for-one meals at some restaurants around the UK.
-The service, powered by the Dining Club Group (trading as 'tastecard'), launched on 16 July 2018 and is granted for free to new customers and customers that purchased a qualifying product less than one year ago.
+On 3 July 2018, the newly renamed comparethemarket (formerly comparethemarket.com) launched "Meerkat Meals", which offered customers two-for-one meals at selected UK restaurants.
+The service, which launched in partnership with the Dining Club Group (trading as 'tastecard'), launched on 16 July 2018 and was granted for free to new customers and customers that purchased a qualifying product less than one year ago.